Grain size: Krumbein phi scale

 This equation can be rearranged to find diameter using φ:

 In some schemes, gravel is anything larger than sand (comprising granule, pebble, cobble, and boulder in the table above).

 International scale

-ISO 14688-1:2017, establishes the basic principles for the identification and classification of soils on the basis of those material and mass characteristics most commonly used for soils for engineering purposes.
-ISO 14688-1 is applicable to natural soils in situ, similar man-made materials in situ and soils redeposited by people.
+ISO 14688-1:2017 establishes the basic principles for identifying and classifying soils based on those material and mass characteristics most commonly used for soils for engineering purposes.
+ISO 14688-1 applies to natural soils in situ, similar man-made materials in situ and soils redeposited by people.

 Sorting

 An accumulation of sediment can also be characterized by the grain size distribution.
 A sediment deposit can undergo sorting when a particle size range is removed by an agency such as a river or the wind.
 The sorting can be quantified using the Inclusive Graphic Standard Deviation: